-Issuing the first regulated exchange security token has been a year-long effort, requiring the combined efforts of several legal firms and dozens of lawyers.
-In essence, we needed to convince the regulators at the FMA that blockchain technology could form the basis for issuing and transacting traditional securities.
-This was an enormous challenge, because if the FMA accepted our argument, they would need to justify their reasoning to the entire European market: their decisions affect a very wide regulatory jurisdiction, and approval of NEX as a security in Liechtenstein means that it can be listed on any conventional European securities exchange.
+Issuing the first regulated exchange security token has been a year-long endeavor, requiring the combined efforts of several legal firms and dozens of lawyers.
+In essence, we needed to work with the regulators at the FMA to find a way to issue and transact traditional securities on the blockchain.
+This was an enormous challenge, because the FMA would be the first in the entire European market to do so: their decisions affect a very wide regulatory jurisdiction, and approval of NEX as a security in Liechtenstein means that it can be listed on any conventional European securities exchange.

 To convince the FMA, we wrote a legal opinion detailing the properties of cryptographic tokens and addressed all possible existing regulatory frameworks that our token might fall under.
 This was an interdisciplinary challenge that required a team of more than twenty lawyers who were comfortable with international law and digital ledger technology.
-After many months of communication and iteration, the FMA finally agreed with our opinion and accepted the prospectus for our security, registered as LI0428264928 / CH42826492.
-We then immediately executed all planned steps: we announced the public sale, took a moving average one day before the smart contract was published and open sourced the token smart contract before the sale began on 3 September.
+After many months of communication and iteration, the FMA finally accepted the prospectus for our security, registered as LI0428264928 / CH42826492.
+We then immediately executed all planned steps: we announced the public sale, took a moving average one day before the smart contract was published and open-sourced the token smart contract before the sale began on 3 September.
 Given the precedent we have set, other companies will find it much easier to issue security tokens in these markets.

 Impact beyond Nash